drwl/annotaterb/MIGRATION_GUIDE.md

 This change was done to reduce complexity in configuration and make the gem easier to maintain.

-**Note: `.annotaterb.yml` is optional.** In its, AnnotateRb will use command line arguments and then the defaults.
-The defaults are implemented in `AnnotateRb::Options`.
+**Note: `.annotaterb.yml` is optional.** In its, Annotaterb will use command line arguments and then the defaults.
+The defaults are implemented in `Annotaterb::Options`.

 ----------